What is a Community of Practice?

 CTLT appreciates the work of communities of practice that are not directly affiliated with CTLT, but do excellent work connecting practitioners on campus.
 If you know of a community of practice related to teaching and learning that you'd like to see on this list, email firstname.lastname@example.org.

-Whenever we meet regularly to share ideas, best practices, 'tips' with others who do work similar to ours, we are engaging in a community of practice.
+Whenever we meet regularly to share ideas, best practices, and 'tips' with others who do work similar to ours, we are engaging in a community of practice.

 CTLT hosts many communities of practice, and is open to supporting existing communities and/or helping foster the development of new communities of practice.
 Take a moment to browse through the materials on this site, as well as resources for community of practice facilitators.